-the type approval certificate;

-- the certificates stating the cast analysis of the steel supplied for the manufacture of the cylinders; - evidence that appropriate heat treatment has been performed; - the certificates showing the ultrasonic examination results; - a list of the cylinders, stating serial numbers and stamp markings, as required; - confirmation that threads have been checked in accordance with gauging requirements.
-The gauges to be used shall be specified (e.g. ISO 11191). - 10.1.2 During batch testing, the inspector shall undertake the following. - Ascertain that the type approval certificate has been obtained and that the cylinders conform to it. - Check whether the requirements given in Clauses 6, 7 and 8 have been met and, in particular, check by an external and internal visual examination of the cylinders whether their construction is satisfactory.
+- the type approval certificate; - the certificates stating the cast analysis of the steel supplied for the construction of the cylinders; - evidence that appropriate heat treatment has been performed; - certificates showing the ultrasonic examination results; - a list of the cylinders, stating serial numbers and stamp markings as required; - confirmation that threads have been checked in accordance with gauging requirements.
+The gauges to be used shall be specified (e.g. ISO 11191). - 10.1.2 During batch testing, the inspector shall undertake the following. - Ascertain that the type approval certificate has been obtained and that the cylinders conform to it. - Check whether the requirements given in Clauses 5, 6 and 7 have been met and, in particular, check by an external and internal visual examination of the cylinders whether their construction is satisfactory.
 The inspector shall verify that the requirements of 7.7, 7.8 and 8.2 to 8.9 have been fulfilled by the manufacturer.
 The visual examination shall cover at least 10 % of the cylinders submitted.
-However, if an unacceptable imperfection is found (for examples, see Annex A), 100 % of cylinders shall be visually inspected. - Select the necessary cylinders per batch for destructive testing and carry out the tests specified in 10.1.2a) (hydraulic burst tests) and 10.1.2b) (mechanical testing).
-Where alternative tests are permitted, the purchaser and manufacturer shall agree on which tests are to be carried out. - Check whether the information supplied by the manufacturer referred to in 10.1.1 is correct; random checks shall be carried out. - Assess the results of hardness testing specified in 11.3.
+However, if an unacceptable imperfection is found (for examples, see Annex A), 100 % of cylinders shall be visually inspected.